wedevelopnl/pirumage/README.md

 Supported Releases.
 When you have filled in all the required field press 'Save Data and Create Package'.
 Your package will be saved in `path\to\mage\var\connect`.

+## Updating Magento modules to the latest version

+In your Magento admin panel, go to System - Magento Connect - Connect Manager.
+You should see channel: thewebmen or whatever name you gave it.
+Below is a list of installed modules.
+Click 'Check for updates' to see if there are any updates.
+If there are, the option 'Upgrade to x.y.z' will appear next to the module.
+Select this option and click 'Commit changes'.
+Your done!